WEBN Stakes

-The WEBN Stakes is a race for Thoroughbred race horses.
+The WEBN Stakes or the 96ROCK Stakes is a one mile Thoroughbred horse race.
 It is held in February at Turfway Park.
-The WEBN Stakes is open to three-year-olds willing to race one mile on the dirt.
+The race is open to three-year-olds willing to race one mile on the dirt, and is a designated points race for the Kentucky Derby.
 The race is an ungraded stakes with a purse of $50,000.

 This race was formally called the Presidents Stakes.
+In 2002, it was renamed the WEBN Stakes due to a sponsorship arrangement with a Cincinnati based radio station.
 In 2009, the race was postponed a week due to unseasonable weather.

+In 2013, the race was renamed the 96ROCK Stakes due to a new sponsorship arrangement.